-The National Cohesive Wildland Fire Management Strategy (Cohesive Strategy) is an effort on behalf of Federal, state, local and Tribal governments and non-governmental organizations to collaboratively address growing wildfire problems in the United States.
-The Cohesive Strategy is being developed with input from wildland fire organizations, land managers and policy-making officials representing governmental and non-governmental organizations across all lands and jurisdictions.
+The Cohesive Strategy is an effort on behalf of Federal, state, local and Tribal governments and non-governmental organizations to collaboratively address growing wildfire problems in the United States.
+The Cohesive Strategy is being developed with input from wildland fire organizations, land managers and policy-making officials representing governmental and nongovernmental organizations across all lands and jurisdictions.
 All stakeholders involved with wildland fire management have come together to develop a truly shared, national strategy.
-This holistic approach to wildland fire management will encourage further dialogue between local communities and national policymakers.
+This holistic approach to wildland fire management will encourage further dialogue and action between local communities and national policymakers.

 The intent of the strategy is to provide clear guidance on roles and responsibilities for all wildland fire protection entities.
-It also emphasizes how effective partnerships, with shared responsibility among stakeholders in the wildland fire community, will help maintain and restore landscapes, promote fire-adapted communities, and improve fire response.
+It also emphasizes how effective partnerships, with shared responsibility among stakeholders in the wildland fire community, will help maintain and restore resilient landscapes, promote fire-adapted communities, and improve wildland fire response.